la2050/archive/_projects/2015/volunteer-glendora.md

   The City of Glendora provides the citizens and business community with a full range of effective municipal services while maintaining our historical sense of community values.
-'In one to three sentences, please describe your proposal.': >- The City of Glendora offers a variety of opportunities to its residents as well as those of surrounding communities, to volunteer within our parks, facilities and wilderness areas.
-The City would like to increase  its volunteer programs in our Trails and Wilderness areas as well as individual projects by investing in an enclosed mobile tool trailer that would house various equipment needed for volunteer projects throughout the City.
-It is the goal of the City to get the community excited about Where will you be working?:
+Where will you be working?:
   - San Gabriel Valley
   - City of Glendora